Kingloco1990/alx-higher_level_programming/README.md

-README file for the alx higher level programming repo
+README file for the 0x0E.
+SQL - More queries project